-Third step: Your financial information must have supporting documentation to show support that it is accurate, and that you can answer questions regarding trends in your industry.
+Step 3: Your financial information must have supporting documentation to support that it is accurate, and that you can answer questions regarding trends in your industry.

 Accounts receivable aging reports, accounts payable aging reports, and inventory reports are examples of supporting data.
 If you understand this data and can explain why events happened the way they did, you are a long way towards making the lender believe you are knowledgeable in your business.
 Confidence counts!

 Step 4: You also need to find supporting information for your forecasts and it needs to relate historical trends to your positive outlook on the business.

 If your industry is growing and pulling you along – great!
 If your industry is not growing and you believe you can gain market share, show your strategy of how you will do that.